Skip to content

 white adult female walking next to white adult male wheelchair user.
 On wide gravel path, surrounded by grey and green woodland and fells

-Miles without Stiles (MwS) routes in the Lake District
+Miles without Stiles (MWS) routes in the Lake District

 Plan your day using our routes feed.
 Filter by duration, facilities, surroundings and more.